kimdurante/gis-workshop-waml-template/index.md

 These guidelines describe geospatial data curation workflows for the Stanford Digital Repository (SDR), the Stanford Spatial Data Infrastructure (SSDI), [EarthWorks](https://earthworks.stanford.edu) and [SearchWorks](https://searchworks.stanford.edu).

 SUL's [GIS Data Robots](https://github.com/sul-dlss/gis-robot-suite) are designed to support the layer-level preservation, access, and discovery of geospatial data.
-Every data layer (shapefile, geotiff, etc.) is identiifed by its own DRUID and can be accessed through a number of applications including: PURL, EarthWorks, SearchWorks, GeoServer, and WMS/WFS.
+Every data layer (e.g. shapefile) is identiifed by its own DRUID and can be accessed through a number of applications including: PURL, EarthWorks, SearchWorks, GeoServer, and WMS/WFS.

 ## Geospatial Data ##

-Geospatial data contain relative geographic information about a place and its features.

-Types -Geospatial data are of two types, raster and vector.
+Geospatial data are of two types: raster and vector.
 Raster data are composed of grid cells (rows and columns).
 Vector data contain points, lines, and polygons.

-Formats - Geospatial data file formats are containers used for encoding and exchanging geographic information.
-File formats store and organize references about entities and events (locations, dates, etc.).
-Formats also determine how the data can be used.
+Formats - GIS file formats are containers used for encoding and exchanging geographic information in a computer file.
+Formats specify how information about entities and events is stored.
+Additionally, file formats play a crucial role in determining how the data can be used.

 The GIS robots currently accept the following file formats: